Nothing Left to Fear (film): Plot

 They do so and Dan stays behind to try to free Mary, who has followed him out to the front yard, only to meet the same fate as Wendy.
 Rebecca makes Noah stop the car and argues with him about what is going on.
 Christopher sees Mary is coming up behind them as Noah tries to explain what is happening to Rebecca.
 Noah states that the same thing happened to Noah and his family some years ago.
 Christopher, frightened, runs out of the car to a nearby house and frantically starts banging on the door asking for help.
 Noah then shoves Rebecca back into the car, leaving Christopher behind.
 Christopher finds a house and manages to get inside, but not before Mary grabs his leg and infects him.
 He begs the family for help, but the frightened father brings him back outside.
 Before Mary can get to him, Noah runs her over as Rebecca rescues Christopher.
 Noah parks the car in the middle of the street and leaves, begging Rebecca to leave if they see Mary.
-Soon the car looses power as Mary catches up to them.
+Soon the car loses power as Mary catches up to them.
 Noah returns and holds Rebeca back as Mary kills Christopher.

-Noah then takes Rebecca to a gathering at and abandoned church with Mary arriving soon afterwards.
+Noah then takes Rebecca to a gathering at an abandoned church with Mary arriving soon afterwards.
 Noah then cuts her wrist and uses her blood to destroy the Devil, killing Mary in the process, and close the Gateway to Hell.
 As she lays unconscious, the townsfolk gather around her as a light begins to emanate from the center.
-Some time later, another family is moving into the town as the.
-The new boy catches the attention of Rebecca, having taken Noah's place by killing a sheep before walking away.
+Some time later, another family is moving into the town.
+A new boy from the family catches the attention of Rebecca, having taken Noah's place by killing a sheep before walking away.